-In this concluding subsection, we explain how algebraic weaves can be used to stratify braid varieties; augmentation varieties can be similarly stratified.
-For that, recall that a simplifying weave $\Sigma$ with a braid $\beta_1$ on the top and $\beta_0$ on the bottom defines an injective map
+In this subsection, we explain how algebraic weaves can be used to decompose braid varieties; augmentation varieties can be similarly decomposed.
+For that, recall that a simplifying weave $\ww$ with a braid $\beta_2$ on the top and $\beta_1$ on the bottom defines an injective map

 where $a$ is the number of cups and $b$ is the number of trivalent vertices.
-Since each cup decreases the length by 2, and each trivalent vertex by 1, we get the equation $2a+b=\ell(\beta_0)-\ell(\beta_1)$.
+Since each cup decreases the length by 2, and each trivalent vertex by 1, we get the equation $2a+b=\ell(\beta_2)-\ell(\beta_1)$.

-We will be interested in simplifying weaves $\Sigma$ with some braid $\gamma$ on the top and the half twist $\Delta$ on the bottom.
+We will be interested in simplifying weaves $\ww$ with some braid $\gamma$ on the top and the half twist $\Delta$ on the bottom.
 Since $X_0(\Delta; w_0)$ is a point, see Example \ref{ex: braid varieties}, we obtain an injective map